Oronemu/mira-web/src/content/legal/privacy.en.md

 - **Keychain storage** of sensitive material (encryption keys) with device-only or synchronisable attributes as appropriate.
 - **Biometric app lock** (Face ID / Touch ID) with passcode fallback.
 - **TLS 1.2 or higher** for all outbound network connections (enforced by iOS App Transport Security).
-- **Privacy manifests** (`PrivacyInfo.xcprivacy`) declaring all collected data categories and required-reason APIs.
+- **Privacy manifests** declaring all collected data categories and required-reason APIs in line with Apple's requirements.
-- **Logging hygiene** via Apple's unified logging `os.Logger` with `privacy: .private` redaction by default for any value derived from journal content.
+- **Logging hygiene** via Apple's unified logging system, with private redaction by default for any value derived from journal content.
-- **Strict type contracts** in the code preventing free-form strings from being passed to analytics/crash APIs, audited in `docs/PRIVACY_AUDIT.md`.
+- **Strict type contracts** in the code preventing free-form strings from being passed to analytics or crash-reporting APIs.
-- **Swift 6 strict concurrency** enforced at compile time to reduce race conditions that could leak state across contexts.
+- **Modern Swift strict concurrency** enforced at compile time to reduce race conditions that could leak state across contexts.
-- **Open source architecture documentation** allowing third-party verification.

 No method of electronic transmission or storage is 100% secure.
 We cannot guarantee absolute security, but we strive to use industry-standard practices appropriate to a privacy-first consumer app.